INTERNATIONAL YOGA TEACHER TRAINING IN DHARAMSHALA & GOA

 With Yoga Alliance registered 200 hours yoga teacher training program, Alpesh Yoga aims to help aspiring yoga teachers deepen their understanding of yoga and meditation.
 During 200 hrs yoga teacher training at Alpesh Yoga, we make sure that students receive undivided attention in class, proper assistance in using props, and liberty to work at their own pace.

-Joining our well-recognized 200 hours yoga TTC program in Dharamsala or Goa India will help you understand the limits of your body and how it can be amplified to achieve superior anatomy, mental wellness, and self-awareness.
+Joining our well-recognized 200 hours yoga teacher training in Dharamshala or Goa India will help you understand the limits of your body and how it can be amplified to achieve superior anatomy, mental wellness, and self-awareness.

 Besides becoming a Yoga Alliance registered Yoga instructor, our rigorous 200 hours yoga teacher training course at our yoga facility in Dharamsala & Goa also allows students to start their yoga teacher career on the right note.

-Join our 200 hours yoga teacher training course with confidence!
+Join our 200 hours yoga teacher training in Dharamshala with confidence!

 NOTE: The daily schedule of yoga teacher training in India can change depending on season and request of students